 - Groups: such as established hacker groups

-An assessment of all the identified threats must be completed.
+The assessor must complete an assessment of all the identified threats.
 After all, that is why we conduct risk assessments.
-For adversarial threats, the assessments should cover the intentions and capabilities of potential cyber attackers, including their potential targets.
-Each threat should be assigned a quantitative value such as very high, high, medium, etc. to be used during risk calculation.
+For adversarial threats, the assessments should cover potential cyber attackers’ intentions and capabilities, including their potential targets.
+Each threat should be assigned a quantitative value such as very high, high, medium, etc., to be used during risk calculation.